What if every hour you spend manually redacting sensitive data increases the probability of a data breach by 4.7%?

 For example, if "john.smith@company.com" appears 127 times in various formats (lowercase, capitalized, with/without dots), automation catches all variations and applies the same consistent token (EMAIL_USER_001) everywhere, in under 60 seconds for a 10,000-line file.

-Browser-based automation tools can process data locally (never uploading to servers), detect 40+ PII patterns simultaneously, maintain referential integrity, and generate human-readable tokens that preserve context for AI analysis, all while you're still reading the instructions for manual redaction.
+Browser-based automation tools can process data locally (never uploading to servers), detect 40+ PII patterns simultaneously, maintain referential integrity, and generate human-readable tokens that preserve context for AI analysis.
+All this happens while you're still reading the instructions for manual redaction.

 WHAT MAKES AUTOMATION SUPERIOR